seg/tutorials-2017/FWI_forward_adjoint/FWIpart1.md

 	rec_term = rec.interpolate(u, offset=model.nbpml)
 ```

-and the `offset` parameter also correct for the origin shift from the model extension.
+Rather than injecting a function into the model as we did for the source, we now simply save the wavefield at the grid points that correspond to receiver positions and interpolate the data to their exact location (`rec.interpolate` in Devito).

 ### Forward simulation

-With the source/receiver geometry set and the wave-equation stencil generated, we can now define our forward propagator by adding the source and receiver terms to our stencil object; that is, in `Python` we have:
+Having defined `PointData` objects for sources and receivers, we can now define our forward propagator by adding the source and receiver terms to our stencil object; that is, in `Python` we have:

 ```python
 	# Create forward propagator